dyson/awesome-tree/README.md

-= awesome-tree

-### AwesomeTree: ActiveRecord tree structures using PostgreSQL.
+### awesome-tree: ActiveRecord tree structures using PostgreSQL.

 Add awesome-treeify to your models along with a parent_id field and get access to ancestors and descendents.